pgolab/mosaic-maker-opencv-python/README.md

 above.
 You can find the original image [here](https://unsplash.com/photos/OE7H8Zp1mw8).

-The aim is to create an algorithm that generates *mosaic images* from the *target* and *source images* given as an input.
-By target image, I mean image that we want to recreate and as source images a set of pictures that will be used for the final composition.
+The aim is to create an algorithm that generates *mosaic* from the *target* and *source images* given as an input.
+By *target image*, I mean image that we want to recreate and by *source images* a set of pictures that will be used for the final composition.

 ## About the algorithm